 Under our Certificate of Incorporation, the size of our Board of Directors may not be fewer than 11 nor more than 16 members.
-Under our By-Laws, the Board of Directors has the authority to determine the size of the Board of Directors within that range and to fill any vacancies that may arise prior to the next annual meeting of stockholders.
-The Board of Directors has set the number of members at 12.
+Under our Bylaws, the Board of Directors has the authority to determine the size of the Board of Directors within that range and to fill any vacancies that may arise prior to the next annual meeting of stockholders.
+The Board of Directors has set the number of members at 12, effective as of the Annual Meeting.

 Biographical information, qualifications, and experience with respect to each director nominee appear below.
 In addition to fulfilling the general criteria for director nominees described in the section titled "Nominations Process," each nominee possesses experience, skills, attributes, and other qualifications the Board of Directors has determined support its oversight and management of Sallie Mae's business, operations, and structure.
-These qualifications are discussed below, along with biographical information regarding each director nominee, including each individual's age, principal occupation, and business experience during the past five years.
+These qualifications are discussed below, along with biographical information regarding each director nominee, including each individual's age, principal occupation, and business experience from at least the past five years.
 Information concerning each director nominee is based in part on information received from the respective director nominee and in part from Sallie Mae's records.